 - SENSUS, our therapeutic device for relief of chronic, intractable pain, was launched in January 2013.
-SENSUS is a convenient and wearable non-invasive device that offers physicians and their patients a non-narcotic pain relief option as a complement to medications.
-The device is lightweight and can be worn during the day while remaining active, or at night while sleeping.
-The Company believes it is the only transcutaneous electrical nerve stimulator designed specifically for people with diabetes that suffer from chronic pain.
 We believe this product will be attractive to pain medicine physicians, neurologists, endocrinologists, podiatrists, primary care physicians, and other physicians that are challenged with trying to manage pain in their patients with PDN and other forms of neuropathic pain.
 The prevalence of PDN indicates a patient group of 3 to 5 million in the United States alone.
 We estimate the wholesale market for SENSUS is characterized by the 50% of patients with either severe pain or sleep interference due to PDN.
 This represents an annual revenue potential of \$300 million.
 We also believe that there are international market opportunities, particularly in Europe and Japan.
 In the US, SENSUS is a prescription product and our initial challenge will be to obtain broad, national exposure and acceptance among physicians as well as a broad distribution channel to fulfill prescriptions.
 We are working to create demand in several distinct channels: independent regional and national durable medical equipment, or DME, suppliers that employ sales representatives who detail physicians, large direct sale customers such as orthotic and prosthetic clinics and chronic pain treatment centers, and national diabetes mail order DME's.
-As of July 26, 2013, we had about 15 regional DME suppliers.
-We believe there may be future opportunities to expand the SENSUS revenue and gross margin potential by developing a direct sales channel. - NC-stat DPNCheck, our diagnostic test for DPN was launched in late 2011.
-Revenues for fiscal year 2012 were approximately \$1.5 million.
-We tested product acceptance in several domestic market segments and focused on the managed care market as the most attractive revenue opportunity.
-Within managed care, we target Medicare Advantage providers and those companies that provide diagnostic testing services.
+As of April 25, 2013, we had ten regional DME suppliers.
+We believe there may be future opportunities to expand the SENSUS revenue and gross margin potential by developing a direct sales channel. - NC-stat DPNCheck, our diagnostic test for DPN, has now been on the market for over eighteen months since its launch in late 2011.
+Revenues for fiscal year 2012 were nearly \$1.5 million, an increase from \$0.1 million in fiscal year 2011.
+Importantly, we tested product acceptance in several domestic market segments and have focused on the managed care market as the most attractive near-term revenue opportunity.
+Within managed care, we are specifically targeting Medicare Advantage providers.
 Medicare Advantage providers assume financial responsibility and the associated risks for the health care costs of their patients.
-For Medicare Advantage providers, we believe that NC-stat DPNCheck presents an attractive clinical case with early detection of neuropathy allowing for earlier clinical intervention to help mitigate the effects of neuropathy on both patient quality of life and cost of care.
+For Medicare Advantage providers, we believe that NC-stat DPNCheck presents a compelling clinical case with early detection of neuropathy allowing for earlier clinical intervention to help mitigate the effects of neuropathy on both patient quality of life and cost of care.
 Also, the diagnosis and documentation of neuropathy provided by NC-stat DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
-However, recent changes to the Medicare Advantage patient assessment and premium structure effective for 2014 have reduced the potential financial benefits from early diagnosis of DPN.
-This has reduced the market opportunity and delayed adoption of NC-stat DPNCheck.
-Accordingly, we have scaled back our United States sales efforts for this product and now provide corporate-based sales outreach in addition to support to our existing customers.
-We believe that attractive international market opportunities for this product are developing in Japan, South Korea and Europe.
-These are led by our local distributors with support from our corporate office.
+The Medicare Advantage market encompasses approximately 15 million covered lives or about 27% of the total Medicare population.
+We believe that about one-third of these patients have diabetes and that up to 25% of that sub-population could be tested in a given year.
+This represents an annual potential market of approximately \$20 million.
+We also believe that there are attractive international market opportunities, particularly in Europe, Japan, South Korea and in some developing countries.
+We have a small, senior level commercial operations team focused on developing this market.